lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 This MAY be used by the client to get an update of a root CA certificate, which is provided in the body of the request message.
-In contrast to the ckuann message this approach follows the request/response model.
+In contrast to the ckuann message, this approach follows the request/response model.

+The EE SHOULD reference its current trust anchor in a TrustAnchor structure in the request body, giving the root CA certificate if available; otherwise, the public key value of the trust anchor is given.

 ~~~~
   GenMsg:    {id-it 20}, RootCaCertValue | < absent >